sriceadvisory/sriceadvisory/README.md

 - 👋 Hi, I’m @sriceadvisory
 - 👀 I’m interested in becoming a backend developer
-- 🌱 I’m currently learning Django, Python, & SQL
+- 🌱 I’m currently learning JavaScript, but I have a backgroud with Python & SQL
 - 💞️ I’m looking to collaborate on any project that is aimed at helping someone
 - 📫 How to reach me I am always availiable via email
 - 😄 Pronouns: He/Him